bkoz/letsencrypt/update.md

 1) export AWS Credential variables

-2) Edit and run the script.
+2) Edit and run the script to renew the certs.

 ```
 # sh ./updatecerts.sh